Muslim cemetery to be built in Quebec City

 Muslims in Quebec City are going to have their own cemetery after all.

-Mayor Regis Labeaume and representatives of the city’s Muslim community made the announcement at a news conference today.

-The cemetery is expected to be ready this fall and will be located on a parcel of land of about 6,000 square metres the city is selling to the Muslim community for about $270,000.
+The cemetery will be located on a parcel of land of about 6,000 square metres the city is selling for about $270,000 plus taxes, Mayor Regis Labeaume and members of the Muslim community said at a news conference Friday.

-The news comes just three weeks after a proposal aimed at setting up a Muslim cemetery in a town southwest of Quebec City was defeated in a referendum by a 19-16 margin.

 Earlier: Quebec town rejects plan to build Muslim cemetery in narrow vote